scenedetect

 ¶

-Create images for each detected scene.
+Extract images from each detected scene.

 Examples¶

-scenedetect -i video.mp4 save-images
+scenedetect -i video.mp4 save-images --num-images 5

 scenedetect -i video.mp4 save-images --width 1024